JacksonHagood/CPP_Basics/04_Functions/functions.md

 ### Pass by Reference

 **Pass by reference** is a way of providing parameters so that operations on the parameters affect the original variables used to call the function.
-In other words, the paramter variable is just another name for the same variable that was used outside the function (not a copy).
+In other words, the parameter variable is just another name for the same variable that was used outside the function (not a copy).
 To pass a variable by reference, add `&` after the type.

 ```C++
 void foo(int& num) {